Doctors Try Genetically Modified Poliovirus As Experimental Brain Cancer Treatment

 "We have to be careful," says Annick Desjardins, a Duke neuro-oncologist who helped conduct the study.
 "But we have long-term survivors.
 We are seeing something we don't normally see with patients with glioblastoma."

-Dr. David Reardon, clinical director of the Center for Neuro-Oncology at the Dana-Farber Cancer Institute in Boston, says the Duke group's results may represent "a good, solid important step forward" for patients with no alternatives.
+Dr. David Reardon, clinical director of the Center for Neuro-Oncology at the Dana-Farber Cancer Institute in Boston, says the Duke group's results may represent "a good, solid, important step forward" for patients with no alternatives.

 "Unfortunately, for most patients this is not going to be the answer yet," says Reardon, who used to work at Duke but wasn't involved in the new research.
 "My fear is that every patient and family dealing with the devastating disease of glioblastoma is going to think the poliovirus is the cure.
 Unfortunately, the patients who are benefiting do reflect a relatively small percentage of the population."